A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 Horoth brought their drinks to the table, and seated himself.
 Beyond the thin walls of the inn, a cold wind raged, rattling the window shutters, and causing flutters in the fireplace.
 Winters in Sirasau were bitter, and Horoth, like his companions, longed for warmer climes.

 ‘So what went down in Girkent Miel?’
 Bosvaran asked.
-‘That’s apparently more scintillating than anything we’ve encountered.’
+‘It’s apparently more scintillating than anything we’ve all encountered, according to you.’

 ‘That it is,’ Horoth concurred.

 ‘All right.
 For the benefit of our lady friend, Girkent Miel is one of these shitty frontier towns that serve no other purpose than to cater for people who can’t wait to get their business done, and be gone.
 It’s a place in western Mynatan, hard up against the Chain where the road crosses over into Oloi.
 It’s halfway between Hiani and Maepes, two equally shitty places.’

 ‘I think I’ve heard of it,’ Seusea said.
 ‘What brought you there?’